-This is an email management program.
+This an email management program.
 They promise to help you get to Inbox Zero.
 The platform offers a few solutions such as follow-up reminders and a snooze function.

 The program works in a pretty clever way.
 Each email is BCC with a special FollowUpThen email address.
 For instance, say you wanted to send a follow-up message to someone one week after you sent them an email you sent earlier.

 First, you’ll send the initial email.
-This is your request for an interview, promotion of a guest blog or other outreach effort.
+This your request for an interview, promotion of a guest blog or other outreach effort.

 Before sending that email, you want to BCC FollowUpThen.
 There are different addresses available, each one corresponding to when you’d like to send the second email.
 For one week, you’d send the email to firstname.lastname@example.org, and so on.